Skip to content

 Interaction / UI system

-The system can be shown through live scoring boards, player score rows, frame-by-frame displays, center selectors, leaderboard tables, tournament views, admin dashboards, ticketing flows, and empty states.
+The shared patterns show up in live scoring boards, player score rows, frame grids, center selectors, leaderboard tables, tournament views, admin dashboards, ticketing flows, checkout screens, and empty states.

 Implementation collaboration